W-A-I-L-A-W-8/redesign/_projects/2020-09-06-designing-quality-assurance.md

 **Limited resources**
 There’s no central resource or team with responsibility and authority to help knit together the UI, UX, and technical underpinnings across projects.

-#### The Objective
+#### The Goal

 A design framework, a simple set of design rules that could be easily interpreted and implemented.
 There was a need to be able to iterate quickly and the maintenance overhead kept to a minimum.

 As a team we understand the value of design systems and the ability to share an organisation's institutional knowledge.
 Teams work faster, design better, and focus on new problems instead of rehashing the old.
 To a group of stakeholders we presented this perceived value through the power of benefits.